shrysjain/shrysjain/README.md

 # LATEST NEWS
 I need to focus more on schoolwork and personal life.
-I will be much less active on all connetcions<br>
+I will be much less active on all connections.
+Please see the bottom part of this README <br>
 # Hi!
 I'm Juicey....
 ### About Me
 Hi!
 I'm LilJuiceBox491!
 I love programming, and it would be a dream to one day be a proffesional!
 I hope you enjoy looking through my works!
 Alongisde with GitHub, you can see some of my work at: https://repl.it/@LilJuiceBox491, or just look down